Can Running Improve Eyesight?

 Cataracts can be treated in a variety of ways depending on the level of sight you have left.
 When a cataract does not prevent you from living your day-to-day life due to poor vision, it can be corrected with a strong eyeglass prescription.

 However, if you want to improve cataracts naturally, consider what you’re eating.
 A diet rich in omega-3 fatty acids and antioxidants will help to clear up your vision.
+And, research shows that physical exercise can boost eye health and prevent cataracts, too.

 Glaucoma

-Glaucoma occurs when there is a buildup of fluid in the eye that cannot be drained out properly.
-There are two types of ways this can happen.
-Either the ducts to drain the fluid are blocked or the fluid is being produced too frequently for the ducts to keep up with draining all of it.
+Glaucoma occurs when there is a buildup of fluid in the eye that cannot be drained properly.
+This can be caused by either the ducts to the drain becoming blocked or fluid being produced too quickly so that the ducts can’t drain it all.

 When caught in its early stages, glaucoma can be treated with eye drops and oral medications.
 However, when the disease is too far progressed, there is no treatment other than lifestyle changes to adapt to your new vision.